furbrain/tingbot-gui/docs/style.rst

     :param \*\*kwargs: specify style attributes as required
     :returns: A new Style with attributes set as per kwargs, all others are as per default settings

+    .. py:method:: copy(self)

+        Return a copy of this style

 .. py:function:: get_default_style()

     :returns: The default style.